jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_.md

----
-title: Jigx Builder (code editor)
+# Jigx Builder (code editor)
-slug: B7ln-jig
-description: Learn how to maximize your development efficiency with JigxBuilder, the cutting-edge VSCode extension for Jigx.
-Explore step-by-step instructions on installing, configuring settings, and utilizing YAML, SQL, JSON, and JSONata within the Jigx environment.
-createdAt: Tue Jun 20 2023 08:09:40 GMT+0000 (Coordinated Universal Time)
-updatedAt: Tue Mar 26 2024 12:20:33 GMT+0000 (Coordinated Universal Time)
----

 The Jigx's development environment is called Jigx Builder, which is a VS Code extension that uses YAML, SQL, JSON, and JSONata, and makes use of the rich set of functionality that VS Code offers.
-To learn more about VS Code functionality and managing extensions see <a href="https://code.visualstudio.com/docs" target="_blank">Visual Studio Code documentation.</a>
+To learn more about VS Code functionality and managing extensions, see :Link[Visual Studio Code]{href="https://code.visualstudio.com/docs" newTab="true" hasDisabledNofollow="false"} documentation.

 ::embed[]{url="https://vimeo.com/829856148?share=copy"}